2014 JPMorgan Chase data breach: Indictments and extradition

 US federal indictments were issued against four hackers in the massive fraud in November 2015.
 Two Israelis indicted, Gery Shalon and Ziv Orenstein, were arrested in Israel and were extradited to the U.S. in 2016, which was announced by Israel's Justice Ministry.

 American hacker Joshua Samuel Aaron had also been part of the indictments.

 They were charged with 23 counts of computer hacking affecting over 100 million customers.
 In 2017, Shalon pleaded guilty to all 23 counts and made a plea deal with prosecutors, which included forfeiting over $400 million.
 Orenstein avoided additional prison time in 2020 after a five-year course of cooperation with the authorities.
 Joshua Samuel Aaron was arrested in Dec 2016.
 A fourth individual, Andrei Tyurin (or Andrey Tiurin), was extradited to the US from the Republic of Georgia to face charges in 2018.
 He was sentenced to 12 years in prison in 2021.

 JPMorgan Chase's Response

-In response to the breach, JPMorgan Chase took several measures, such as doubling its annual security spending from $250 million in 2014 to $500 million within five years.
+In response to the breach, JPMorgan Chase said it would take several measures, such as doubling its annual security spending from $250 million in 2014 to $500 million over the next five years.
 Also, the firm applied software updates to restrict unauthorized access and prevent further exposure of sensitive information.